fixie-ai/ai-jsx/packages/docs/docs/guides/docsqa.md

   que[Query] -->|string| embed2[Embed] -->|vector| vdb2[(Vector DB)] -->|similar chunks| LLM
 ```

-If you use the built-in DocsQA tag from AI.JSX, then you just need to decide how to present the chunk to your LLM:
+If you use the built-in `DocsQA` component from AI.JSX, then you just need to decide how to present the chunk to your LLM:

 ```typescript
 function ShowDoc({ doc }: { doc: Document<MyDocMetadata> }) {